flotiq/flotiq-docs/docs/API/content-types.md

 `workflowId` informs which type of workflow (by its `id`) should object of this type abide.
 Possible workflows can be obtained from `/api/v1/content/_workflow`, as the workflow is the internal <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr> of the system.

 The `schemaDefinition` part of the JSON payload is based on the bare JSON Schema and is fully compatible.
 It holds information about properties of the <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">CT</abbr> (in the `properties` key), its types and which properties are required (`required` key).
-It always should have `"type":"object"`, as it is an object, and `"additionalProperties": false` to ensure that API users will not post garbage to the objects of this CTD.
+It always should have `"type": "object"`, as it is an object, and `"additionalProperties": false` to ensure that API users will not post garbage to the objects of this CTD.
 To ensure that all objects have id property <abbr title="Content Type Definition - a JSON payload that defines the Content Type, it's validation rules, etc.">CTD</abbr> also should have information about the connection with `AbstractContentTypeSchemaDefinition` using:
 ```json
 "allOf": [
     {